dotnet/docs/docs/core/tools/dotnet-tool-install.md

 - **`--create-manifest-if-needed`**

   Applies to local tools.
+Available starting with .NET 8 SDK.
 To find a manifest, the search algorithm searches up the directory tree for `dotnet-tools.json` or a `.config` folder that contains a `dotnet-tools.json` file.

   If a tool-manifest can't be found and the `--create-manifest-if-needed` option is set to false, the `CannotFindAManifestFile` error occurs.